Pascalduc/School_District_Analysis/README.md

 # School_District_Analysis
 Module 4 assignment
 ## Overview of the school district analysis
 In this analysis, we help Maria review student scores for the school board.
-After evidence of academic dishonesty were suspected, we removed all scores for Thomas High School (THS) students and re-analyzed the data.
+After evidence of academic dishonesty were suspected, we removed all scores for Thomas High School (THS) 9th grade students and re-analyzed the data.
 ## Results
 First, we used the `loc` method to locate and replace all grade 9 math and reading scores from THS students using the imported module numpy and the `np.nan` function.
 ```